We hope you love the products we recommend and just so you know that as an Amazon Associate CoyoteHunting.org may earn from qualifying purchases.

 Coyotes, along with a small number of other wild animals are among those whose population grows along with the growth of human society.
 They travel in packs of 3-10, with an alpha male who leads.

-Coyote hunting is a common practice in America and if you are wanting to hunt coyotes, hunting with dogs is an essential part of tracking them down for population control and sport.
+Coyote hunting is a common practice in America.
+Coyote hunting with dogs is an essential part of tracking them down for both population control and sport.

 Coyote Hunting with Dogs – A Guide